getporter/porter/docs/content/configuration.md

 supports a different set of allowed outputs though usually there is some combination of: `table`, `json` and `yaml`.

+### Allow Docker Host Access

+`--allow-docker-host-access` controls whether or not the local Docker daemon should be made available to executing bundles.
+This flag is available for the following commands: [install], [upgrade], [invoke] and [uninstall].
+When this value is set to true, bundles are executed in a privileged container with the docker socket mounted.
+This allows you to use Docker from within your bundle, such as `docker push`, `docker-compose`, or docker-in-docker.

+🚨 **There are security implications to enabling access!
+You should trust any bundles that you execute with this setting enabled as it gives them elevated access to the host machine.**

+⚠️️ This configuration setting is only available when you are in an environment that provides access to the local docker daemon.
+Therefore it does not work with the Azure Cloud Shell driver.

 ## Environment Variables

 Flags have corresponding environment variables that you can use so that you